 It doesn’t really matter where I buy a pair of wading boots from, I always hear the subtle murmurs as I walk out the door “here we go, he’ll be back in a month with them completely destroyed”!
 So it may come as a surprise to find I’ve gone from the revered back country stalwart, the Simms G3 Guide Boot, to a lightweight boot!
 The new Simms Flyweights.
 And I could not be happier!
-As I head towards my mid-forties, the continual uphill grind of fishing the lower North Island is starting to take effect on my body, fuelled by pies and V on a pre-dawn sortie.
+As I head towards my mid-forties, the continual uphill grind of fishing the lower North Island is starting to take effect on my body, fueled by pies and V on a pre-dawn sortie.
 I need every advantage I can get over the ever-increasing crop of fit, young anglers!
-Now I must admit, wading boots are required to be dual-purpose for me, I like to travel light, and boot choice must fulfil two roles, a full-on tramping, and a full-on wading boot.
+Now I must admit, wading boots are required to be dual-purpose for me, I like to travel light, and boot choice must fulfill two roles, a full-on tramping, and a full-on wading boot.

 Right away when you put the Flyweights on your feet you’ll notice the weight, or lack thereof, it’s like slipping on a pair of jandals (or thongs to you Aussies, but that word is just weird!).
 The effort required for each step is just non-existent, it’s a bit like when you’ve been walking for hours on end and you get back to the car and put on a pair of sneakers, it literally feels like you can do ballet on the bonnet!
 Just soooo good!
 I could so see myself in these at 3am in Courtenay Place on the dance floor.